Family celebrating Carnaval together

 Street Carnaval Etiquette

 Carnaval is something we celebrate in Rio since we are children.
-Sometimes we see two or three generations partying together.
+Sometimes, we see two or three generations partying together.
 Neighborhood blocos keep this spirit of a family.
-They are mostly populated by groups of friends, and visitors are welcome!
+They are populated mainly by groups of friends, and visitors are welcome!

 Our Latest Facebook Posts